 - Plan future sprints.

 - Present and review a new methodology or process.

 These meetings are encouraged but not compulsory for every stack or project.
-Planning a project or stack retrospective is the project’s team lead discretion.
+Planning a project or stack retrospective is at the project’s Team Lead discretion.

-Our all-hands meetings are the opportunity to get an overall picture of our recent achievements, challenges, and plans for the short and medium terms.
+All-hands meetings are the opportunity to get an overall picture of our recent achievements, challenges, and plans for the short and medium term.

-One-on-ones are also meant for teammates to provide feedback on the company, either positive or negative.
-We aim at keeping a constant and two-way communication channel.
+These sessions are also meant for teammates to provide feedback on the company, either positive or negative.
+The team’s goal is to keep a constant two-way communication channel.